Instructions on How to Receive Credit

 Educational Planning Committee

-Dr. Wang has disclosed that he does not have any relevant financial relationships specific to the subject matter of the content of the activity.
+Dr. Berg has disclosed that he does not have any relevant financial relationships specific to the subject matter of the content of the activity.

-Ms. Rubin has disclosed the following relevant financial relationships that have occured in the last 12 months: Genentech, Merck/A.
+Dr. Lewis has disclosed the following relevant financial relationships that have occured in the last 12 months: Genentech/A; Genentech, Novartis/G.

 Laura Ninger, ELS, Medical Writer